 - Tax on excess contributions to certain tax-favored accounts and annuities – The Internal Revenue Code Section 4973 stipulates the penalties for excess contributions.

-- Contributions To Individual Retirement Arrangements (IRAs) – Starting from Page 34, IRS Publication 590-A provides the limits for IRA contribution, penalties for excess contributions, and general provisions on fixing it.
+- Contributions To Individual Retirement Arrangements (IRAs) – Starting from Page 34, IRS Publication 590-A provides the limits for IRA contributions, penalties for excess contributions, and general provisions for fixing it.

 Why do people over contribute to their IRAs?

 In an honest attempt to fund your IRA, you could easily find yourself accidentally making an excess contribution.

 Here are some common scenarios that could easily lead to over-contributing:

 - Use of an automatic investment plan: An automatic investment plan is still one great way to meet your retirement goals, but it’s possible that you set it up too high to add to more than your limit.

 - Putting money into an IRA at another company: The annual limit on IRA contributions is the combined total of Traditional and Roth IRAs, not just any one IRA.
 If you have a Traditional IRA and a Roth, you are still subject to the annual contribution limit.
 Remember that your annual contribution limit is applied across all of your Traditional and Roth IRAs.

 - Making more than one contribution to your IRA in a given tax year: You might have used a tax refund, for example, to make an IRA contribution earlier and then contributed again later for the same tax year.

 - Contributing beyond what’s allowed for your income level: Keep in mind that Roth IRA contributions may be reduced or possibly ruled out depending on your modified adjusted gross income (MAGI).
 Consult a Roth IRA calculator to determine how much you can contribute.

 What to do if you’ve exceeded your IRA contribution limit